Freedom From Rosacea

 - Another theory points to the presence of mites (Demodex folliculorum), more on this later.

-- Genetics may play a role, as a family history of rosacea appears to increase one’s risk.
+- Genetics may play a role, as a family history of Rosacea appears to increase one’s risk.

 - There is also a theory suggesting a link with a stomach infection caused by Helicobacter pyloribacteria.